-It’s a beautiful spring feeling day here in Phoenix, and my Arizona throwers all kick off their official season this past weekend- with a BANG!
+It’s a beautiful spring feeling day here in Phoenix and my Arizona throwers all kicked off their official season this past weekend with a BANG!

-My best female discus thrower will opened this week!
+My best female discus thrower will open this week!

-Since it’s Monday, and after a busy weekend of meets and coaching, it’s time to dive back in and review what adjustments my various plans need…
+Since it’s Monday after a busy weekend of meets and coaching, it’s time to dive back in and review what adjustments my various plans need…

-…and I wanted to ask you- “What does your plan look like?”
+…and I wanted to ask you: “What does your throws training plan look like?”

 Each year we get nearly 100% of our athletes to PR at the first meet of the season for a reason…

-… it’s because that’s the plan- Not the want.
+… it’s because that’s the plan, not just the want.

 It’s designed to happen that way!

-One of the things I discuss to our TCR™ coaches, is that I set up a 3 peak plan for the season.
+One of the things I discuss to our TCR® coaches is that I set up a 3 peak plan for the season.

 The answer is simple.
 Programming.
-The program is the plan.
+The programing is the plan.

 When I was at an invitational this past weekend to coach some of my kids, I saw a lot of solid athletes with no real plan or coaching.